Sketched Clustering via Hybrid Approximate Message Passing: Compressive Learning via AMP

 \subsection{From SHyGAMP to CL-AMP}

 The SHyGAMP algorithm can be applied to many different problems via appropriate choice of $\pyz$ and $\pc$.
-To apply SHyGAMP to sketched-clustering, we choose $\pyz$ and $\pc$ as described in \secref{cl}.
-The principal remaining challenge is to evaluate lines \ref{line:spaQz}-\ref{line:spazhat} of \algref{shygamp}.
+To apply SHyGAMP to sketched clustering, we choose $\pyz$ and $\pc$ as described in \secref{cl}.
+As we will see, the main challenge is evaluating lines \ref{line:spaQz}-\ref{line:spazhat} of \algref{shygamp} for the $\pyz$ in \eqref{pyz}.

-\subsubsection{Inference of $\rvecz_m$}
+\subsubsection{Inference of $\vec{z}_m$}

 For lines~\ref{line:spaQz}-\ref{line:spazhat} of \algref{shygamp}, we would like to compute the mean and variance